MasumA009/tech230_app_deployment/ReadMe.md

 ```
 sudo nano /etc/nginx/sites-available/default
 ```
-this give us access to the following (this is only part):
+this give us access to the following, the config file (this is only part):
 ```
 # You should look at the following URL's in order to grasp a solid understanding
 # of Nginx configuration files in order to fully unleash the power of Nginx.